instayu/html-5-calander/Home.md

 ## Next Release: 3.7.3

 The focus for the 3.7.3 is adding IE 10 to [YUI's target environments](http://yuilibrary.com/yui/environments/).
-YUI's unit already fair really well in IE 10's standard desktop mode, but in Windows 8 there are multiple runtime environments (generally more restrictive) which we want to make sure YUI is supported in.
+YUI's unit tests already fare really well in IE 10's standard desktop mode, but in Windows 8 there are multiple runtime environments (generally more restrictive) in which we want to make sure YUI is supported.

 Scheduled stable release date: **[[October 16, 2012|Development Schedule]].**